 A 90-day plan that survives a board challenge

 In the first 30 days, build your AI register.
 Map every AI touchpoint across content creation, delivery, proctoring, scoring, and credential decisions.
 Include the AI features your vendors have embedded in products you already buy.
-Classify each use by stakes and decision impact.
+Give every entry four fields: the system’s intended purpose, your stakes rating, your legal role for that system, provider, deployer, or unresolved, and its candidate classification under the Act, prohibited, Annex III candidate, possible Article 6 exclusion, Article 50 relevant, or out of scope.
 Assign a single accountable owner who can coordinate legal, psychometrics, assessment operations, and product.
 AI governance fails when it lives in a committee with no decision rights.

 In days 31 to 60, run risk assessments for every medium and high-stakes use.
 Document validity, fairness, transparency, security, and privacy considerations.
 Define human oversight points: who can approve, pause, or stop an AI use, and what training they need.
 Update vendor contracts to require change notification, log access, audit support, and incident reporting.

 In days 61 to 90, build the audit pack itself.
 Construct statements for each component, validity evidence, monitoring plans, override logs, incident playbooks, and the supporting policies.
-Train assessment operations and leadership on AI literacy and consistent enforcement.
+Train assessment operations and leadership on AI literacy, which is already a live duty under Article 4, and on consistent enforcement.
 Run a tabletop incident scenario so the playbook is not theoretical.

 This is not a project that ends.
 It is the new operating model for credentialing in a regulated AI environment.